Keep reading to discover the best breakfast & brunch spots in Central London.

 12 Upper St Martin’s Ln, London WC2H 9FB, www.dishoom.com

-The Black Penny is a chic café just off Covent Garden with bare brick walls and funky lighting.
+The Black Penny is a chic little café just off Covent Garden with bare brick walls and funky lighting.
 The breakfast menu is substantial and creative and categorised into classic dishes, breakfast hash’s and oats.
 The salt beef hash with a poached egg is a particularly popular option.
 A great choice for anyone who loves their coffee, also.
+Limited seating inside.

 Why go?
 If you love coffee as well as breakfast.

 34 Great Queen St, London WC2B 5AA, www.theblackpenny.com

 Balans Soho Society originated in Soho (hence the name) but now have cafes across London.
 They’re an effortless place to grab breakfast with a menu ranging from classic full English to a fancier lobster eggs benedict.
-Their pancakes are some of the best around (See London’s Best Pancakes here) A great all-rounder for both a casual or a special breakfast.
+Their pancakes are some of the best around (See my list of London’s Best Pancakes here) A great all-rounder for both a casual or a special breakfast.
+An easy choice!

 Why go?
 A place to please everyone.

 34 Old Compton St, Soho, London W1D 4TS, www.balans.co.uk

-This Danish bakery is most famous for their cinnamon buns which, in my opinion, are perfectly acceptable for breakfast.
+This Danish bakery is most famous for its cinnamon buns which, in my opinion, are perfectly acceptable for breakfast.
 However, if you want something a bit less sugary in the morning they do a small menu of topped toasts, eggs and oats.
 A good solo breakfast spot.
 See all of London’s best cinnamon buns here.

 Why go?
 For their famous cinnamon social.